IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 If the UID2 identity stored in local file storage has expired and cannot be refreshed, you must call the `generateIdentity()` method again to generate a new identity and get the resulting UID2 token.

-The only exception is if the following Android method/iOS object returns a status of `OPT_OUT`, which means that the DII has been opted out of UID2 and no identity/token should be generated for it:
+The only exception is if response to the following Android method/iOS object indicates that the DII was opted out of UID2:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>